 - Log into your account on membermouse.com.

 - In the License Management section at the top you'll see a list of your MemberMouse licenses.
-For licenses that are currently active you'll see a icon in the Plan column.
+Click the Run Diagnostic gear iconnext to for the Plan name of the license you would like to check.